venturedrake/laravel-crm/README.md

 If you want to get up and running quickly with a complete Laravel CRM please go to the [laravel-crm-starter project](https://github.com/venturedrake/laravel-crm-starter).

-If you would prefer to install Laravel CRM into your own Laravel application, please follow the installation steps below.
+If you prefer to install Laravel CRM into your own Laravel application, please follow the installation steps below.

 ## Installation